 Individuals, hereafter known as the "content authors", are responsible for the content entered into the CMS repository and displayed on their assigned pages or where referenced elsewhere by another CMS user.
 Individuals, hereafter known as the "content approvers", are responsible for content published to their live assigned webpages, as well as for the final review of content posted by their assigned content authors.

-Restricted data must not be stored in or posted as content in the CMS (see Data Classification Table).
+Restricted data must not be stored in or posted as content in the CMS (see Electronic Data and System Risk Classification Policy).
 Protected or Confidential data must not be posted or collected without appropriate security safeguards in place.
-Please contact email@example.com for any clarification regarding appropriate security safeguards.
+Please contact firstname.lastname@example.org for any clarification regarding appropriate security safeguards.

 Full-time faculty, staff, and enrolled students may be granted access to specific content areas within the NYU website, provided they are affiliated with and receive permission from the unit responsible for editing said content.
 All CMS account applications are submitted by an authorized content approver and sent to DigiComm for final approval; if an applicant does not meet the eligibility criteria, the application will be rejected.